MauritiusOfficial Name: Republic of Mauritius

 Safety and Security

-CRIME: Violent and petty crime is increasingly common in tourist areas throughout Mauritius.
+CRIME: Violent crime is increasingly common as is petty crime.
+Thefts in tourist areas are a concern and often a crime of opportunity.
 Visitors should keep track of their belongings at all times due to the potential for pick-pocketing and purse-snatching, especially in crowded areas.
 Residential break-ins are reported frequently on the island.
+While break-ins are often surreptitious, there have been reports of armed robbery and assault involving weapons such as knives or machetes.
 It is unwise to walk alone at night outside the immediate grounds of hotels.
-Foreigners should exercise caution on beaches and poorly-lit or deserted areas at night.
+Foreigners should exercise caution on beaches and poorly lit or deserted areas at night as all Mauritian coastline is public access property.

 VICTIMS OF CRIME: If you or someone you know becomes the victim of a crime abroad, you should contact the local police and the nearest U.S. embassy or consulate.
 We can: